SiddhataPatil/Todo/README.md

 * [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
 * [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [ ] Add support for completion due dates for todo items (and display within listview item)
-* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
+* [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
 * [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [x] Allows you to put a star to the list to prioritize it, which automatically takes the list to the top of all the other lists.
+* [x] Allows you to put a 'high importance sign' to the list to prioritize it, which automatically takes the list to the top of all the other lists.
-* [x] Also, if there is no priority, your latest list is at the top.
+* [x] If there is no priority, your latest list is at the top.
+* [ ] You can set an alarm for each list.
+* [ ] You can change the background color in the app.
-* [x] Last but not the least, it gives a sense of satisfaction by allowing the user to click on check, when you complete a particular task on your to-do list.
+* [ ] It gives a sense of satisfaction by allowing the user to click on check, when you complete a particular task on your to-do list.

 ## Video Walkthrough